1983 North Indian Ocean cyclone season

-The 1983 North Indian Ocean cyclone season was part of the annual cycle of tropical cyclone formation.
-The season has no official bounds but cyclones tend to form between April and December.
+The 1983 North Indian Ocean cyclone season was the least active in 27 years.
+It was a below average season.
+A season has no official bounds but cyclones tend to form between April and December.
 These dates conventionally delimit the period of each year when most tropical cyclones form in the northern Indian Ocean.
 There are two main seas in the North Indian Ocean—the Bay of Bengal to the east of the Indian subcontinent and the Arabian Sea to the west of India.
 The official Regional Specialized Meteorological Centre in this basin is the India Meteorological Department (IMD), while the Joint Typhoon Warning Center (JTWC) releases unofficial advisories.
 An average of five tropical cyclones form in the North Indian Ocean every season with peaks in May and November.
 Cyclones occurring between the meridians 45°E and 100°E are included in the season by the IMD.

 Systems

 Tropical Storm Aurora (1A)

 On August 9 a tropical depression developed in the northwest Arabian Sea.
 It tracked westward, becoming a tropical storm later that day.
 Aurora reached a peak of 50 mph winds before hitting eastern Oman on the 10th, where it dissipated shortly thereafter.
 The system was unofficially named as Aurora by the JTWC.

 On Masirah Island, the storm dropped 46 mm of rainfall.